-Results 1–10 of 65 for "Fact Sheet"X related to "Suicide facts and figures" Refine Your Search Refine Your Search TopicChildren (5)Sexuality (3)Health disparities (2)Parenting (2)Race (2) 10 more... [+] Teens (2)Aging (1)Anxiety (1)Bullying (1)Eating disorders (1)Education (1)Sexual abuse (1)Socioeconomic status (1)Stress (1)Suicide (1)Hide detailsDocument TypeFact SheetXYear2013 (1)2012 (3)2011 (1)Author/ContributorAd Hoc Committee on End-of-Life Issues (1)Valente, Sharon (1) Results 1–10 of 65 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.¿Se siente abrumado por pensamientos suicidas?La reciente crisis económica ha provocado un enorme estrés en muchas personas.
+Results 1–10 of 65 for "Fact Sheet"X related to "Suicide facts and figures" Refine Your Search Refine Your Search TopicChildren (24)Teens (15)Socioeconomic status (8)Education (4)Lesbian, gay, bisexual, transgender (4) 27 more... [+] Pain (4)Race (4)Aging (2)Anxiety (2)Health disparities (2)Human rights (2)Marriage & divorce (2)Natural disasters (2)Parenting (2)Stress (2)Therapy (2)Autism (1)Bullying (1)Death & dying (1)Depression (1)Eating disorders (1)Emotional health (1)HIV & AIDS (1)Kids & the media (1)Law & psychology (1)Safety & design (1)Sexual abuse (1)Suicide (1)Testing issues (1)Trauma (1)Violence (1)Women & men (1)Hide detailsDocument TypeFact SheetXYear2013 (1)2012 (3)2011 (1)Author/ContributorAd Hoc Committee on End-of-Life Issues (1)Valente, Sharon (1) Results 1–10 of 65 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.¿Se siente abrumado por pensamientos suicidas?La reciente crisis económica ha provocado un enorme estrés en muchas personas.
 Los temores de enfrentar un embargo hipotecario, de no ser capaz de mantener a la familia, o de que se afecte el futuro de la misma, se han convertido en preocupaciones muy reales.Fact Sheet 2.Bullying & Victimization and Asian-American StudentsA guide that dispels myths about bullying and victimization regarding Asian-American students and provides resources for addressing the issue.Fact Sheet 3.Answers to Your Questions About Panic DisorderPanic disorder is a highly treatable condition that, once treated, does not lead to any permanent complications.
-The quality of economic, personal and health aspects of life can be severely impacted without treatment.Fact Sheet 4.The Critical Need for GeropsychologistsNearly 20% of older adults and two-thirds of nursing home patients now experience some kind of mental disorder.
+The quality of economic, personal and health aspects of life can be severely impacted without treatment.Fact Sheet 4.Congress Should Pass the Brown and Schakowsky Bill To Include Psychologists in Medicare's "Physician" Definition2014 State Leadership fact sheet: Unnecessary physician supervision requirements in the Medicare program are hampering psychologists from providing to Medicare patients their full range of services within state licensure.Fact Sheet 5.Children, Youth and Families & Socioeconomic StatusLearn how socioeconomic status affects psychological and physical health, education and family well-being.Fact Sheet 6.The Critical Need for GeropsychologistsNearly 20% of older adults and two-thirds of nursing home patients now experience some kind of mental disorder.
 The most prevalent mental disorders of older adults are anxiety, cognitive impairment (due to dementia) and depression.
-Fact Sheet 5.Children, Youth and Families & Socioeconomic StatusLearn how socioeconomic status affects psychological and physical health, education and family well-being.Fact Sheet 6.Supporting Child Maltreatment Prevention Efforts in Community Health Centers Act of 2009--FactsheetFact Sheet 7.Supporting Child Maltreatment Prevention Efforts in Community Health Centers Act - Fact SheetAnswers to common questions S. 54 and H.R.
-5841 which would fund demonstration programs at community health centers to promote family wellbeing.Fact Sheet 8.Family CaregivingFamily caregivers play a critical role in our health and long term care system by providing a significant proportion of the care for both the chronically ill and aging.Fact Sheet 9.Answers to your Questions About Transgender People, Gender Identity, and Gender ExpressionTransgender is an umbrella term used to describe people whose gender identity (sense of themselves as male or female) or gender expression differs from socially constructed norms associated with their birth sex.
-This includes androgynous, bigendered and gender queer people, who tend to see traditional concepts of gender as restrictive.Fact Sheet (January 2011)10.Trastornos en la alimentación: el rol de la psicoterapia en el tratamiento eficazEn una sociedad que continúa valorando la delgadez, aun cuando las personas en los Estados Unidos están más gordas que nunca, casi todos se preocupan por su peso por lo menos ocasionalmente.Fact Sheet Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 65 for "Fact Sheet"X related to "Suicide facts and figures"
+Fact Sheet 7.End-of-Life Care Fact SheetA fact sheet on palliative care, which comforts and supports individuals and families nearing death, including older adults' mental health needs near death, what older adults fear most about dying, obstacles to a good death.Fact Sheet 8.Family CaregivingFamily caregivers play a critical role in our health and long term care system by providing a significant proportion of the care for both the chronically ill and aging.Fact Sheet 9.Answers to Your Questions For a Better Understanding of Sexual Orientation and HomosexualityThis pamphlet is designed to provide accurate information for those who want to better understand sexual orientation and the impact of prejudice and discrimination on those who identify as lesbian, gay or bisexual.
+The brochure is also available in Russian and Spanish.Fact Sheet 10.Trastornos en la alimentación: el rol de la psicoterapia en el tratamiento eficazEn una sociedad que continúa valorando la delgadez, aun cuando las personas en los Estados Unidos están más gordas que nunca, casi todos se preocupan por su peso por lo menos ocasionalmente.Fact Sheet Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 65 for "Fact Sheet"X related to "Suicide facts and figures"